YottaDB/YDBDoc/ProgGuide/devcycle.rst

 A subsequent ZLINK searching for this object file will never find the object file in the specified directory unless the directory is added to the search path in $ZROUTINES, or the object file is moved to another directory already in the search path.

 ZLINK cannot change a currently active routine, (e.g., a routine displayed in a ZSHOW "S" of the stack).
 ZLINK a currently active routine by first removing it from the M stack, using ZGOTO, or one or more QUITs.
-For additional information on the functionality of ZGOTO and ZSHOW, see their entries in Chapter 6: “Commands”.
+For additional information on the functionality of ZGOTO and ZSHOW, see their entries in `Chapter 6: “Commands” <https://docs.yottadb.com/ProgrammersGuide/commands.html>`_.

-To maintain compatibility with other editions of YottaDB/GT.M that do not permit the percent sign (%) in a file name, YottaDB/GT.M uses an underscore (_) in place of the percent in the file name.
+To maintain compatibility with other editions of YottaDB that do not permit the percent sign (%) in a file name, YottaDB uses an underscore (_) in place of the percent in the file name.

 Example:

 .. parsed-literal::
-   GTM>zlink "_MGR"
+   YDB>zlink "_MGR"

 This ZLINK links the M routine %MGR into the current image.